Are Vampires Real? The Truth Runs Deeper Than You Think

 Although vampires aren’t real, the stories persist for a good reason.

-They speak to humanity’s very nature, helping us understand our darkest natures and deepest desires.
-But they also make statements on cultural mores, either rejecting or reinforcing our values, forcing us to think about where our beliefs came from and whether they’re based in reality or bias.
+But they also make statements on cultural mores, either rejecting or reinforcing our values, forcing us to think about where our beliefs come from and whether they’re based in reality or bias.

 Vampire stories may be fictional, but they’re compelling because they have so much to say about ourselves and our society.

-So enjoy them.
 Enjoy the sparkling vampires of Twilight, the ferocious vampires of Blade, and the morally grey vampires that abound in modern pop culture.
 They all have their place in our collective subconscious.

 Author: Melanie Allen